YazZHh/CanalBot/README.md

 # CanalBot
-A small Python script ~~not the best written~~ made to automate the addition of weekly anime episodes on my server, with the help of Erai-raws's RSS page on Nyaa.
+A small Python script ~~not the best written~~ made to automate the addition of weekly anime episodes on my server, with the help of Tsundere-Raws RSS page on Nyaa.
 Originally made to work on a **linux** server, with [JellyFin](https://github.com/jellyfin/jellyfin), Plex or other Streaming service

 ## Requirements :